How to Clean Power Steering Pump

 1. Filter the power steering pump.
 If you notice that your power steering pump is producing a lot of noise or is giving you a hard time turning, it may be time to filter it.
 To do this, remove the filter cover and unscrew the filter cartridge.
 Throw out the old filter and replace it with a new one.
 Make sure to tighten the screws properly.

-See also A Power Steering - Explained
+See also How to Replace Power Steering Hose

 2. Remove any dirt, debris, or pieces of plastic that may be blocking the hoses or bolts on the pump.
 Use a set of pliers to remove any stubborn pieces of debris.
 If necessary, use a hose to flush out the system with clean water.
 Make sure to remove all traces of soap or detergent before proceeding.